 The number one need concern for naturals is moisture.
 Many of us interpret this as a product which will penetrate into the hair shaft.
 Conditioners by and large work on the outside of the hair shaft and do not really penetrate into hair (there are exceptions).
 Conditioners can use humectants to draw water to the hair from the outside though.
 Here are some ingredients for moisture.

-Examples - Water, the number one product in hair conditioner.
-Humectants to maintain moisture to the hair such as honey and glycerin.
-Penetrating oils such as coconut oil, avocado oil and olive oil.
 Some small size compounds can penetrate into the shaft such as cetrimonium bromide (and possibly its cousin cetrimonium chloride) as well as panthothenic acid.

 Sophisticated stuff - Humectants are most useful as a leave-in product (not washed out) and penetrating oils can be used as a pre-treatment.